 – HEAR is a third level admissions scheme for school leavers from socioeconomic disadvantaged backgrounds.

-Sat 1st Feb – Restricted Courses – These courses have an additional assessment procedure e.g. Admission Test (HPAT for Medicine), portfolios for art courses, auditions for music/drama etc. and must by applied for by 1 st Feb.
+Mon 1st Feb – Restricted Courses – These courses have an additional assessment procedure. e.g., Admission Test (HPAT for Medicine), portfolios for art courses, auditions for music/drama etc. and must by applied for by 1st Feb.

-Wed 5th Feb – Online facility to amend course choices becomes available from 5th Feb up to Mar 1st 2020 for an additional fee of €10.00.
-(Generally it is only those who have omitted a restricted course would utilise this facility).
+Fri 5th Feb – Online facility to amend course choices becomes available for an additional fee of €10.00.
+(Generally, it is only those who have omitted a restricted course would utilise this facility).

 Mature Applicant Courses

 Application should be made by 1st Feb.
 Some institutions request applicants to make direct application to their colleges – see details on CAO handbook.
 I would suggest that mature applicants should make direct contact with the college that they wish to apply for to ensure that the necessary procedure relevant for that particular college or course is correct.